godpeny/pages/main/src/blog-post.5.md

                       & = \arg \max_\theta p(y \ \vert \ x, \theta) \ p(\theta)
 \end{align*}
 $$

+### Background of MAP
+While the most principled approach is to make predictions using the full Bayesian posterior distribution over the parameter $\theta$ , it is still often desirable to have a single point estimate.
+One common reason for desiring a point estimate is that most operations involving the Bayesian posterior for most interesting models are intractable, and a point estimate offers a tractable approximation.
+Rather than simply returning to the maximum likelihood estimate, we can still gain some of the benefit of the Bayesian approach by allowing the prior to influence the choice of the point estimate.
+One rational way to do this is to choose the maximum a posteriori (MAP) point estimate.

+The MAP estimate chooses the point of maximal posterior probability ($p(\theta \mid x,y)$) (or maximal probability density in the more common case of continuous $\theta$)

 ## Probability Distribution
 Probability Distribution is a mathematical description of the probabilities of events, subsets of the sample space.
 The sample space, is the set of all possible outcomes of a random phenomenon being observed.